Tincaniam/AICoder/README.md

-# AI Coder Project: Job-Tracker Web App
+# AI Coder Project: Job Tracker Web App

 # Introduction
 The aim of this project is to explore the efficiency and effectiveness of leveraging AI tools in developing a Job Tracker web application.
 The application intends to provide users with the ability to track job applications, required skills, and networking contacts.
 This document serves as a foundational roadmap, guiding our team through the initial planning and development phases.